Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 # Step 2 Editing the excel sheet
 Open up 'BuildingSheet.xlsx'.
 In there you will find the few lines included by default and written by yours truly as examples.

-The sheet constists of a few important columns:
+The sheet consists of a few important columns:
 - Building, PM, Labor saving PM, and Transportation PM ar all cosmetic to make it easier to know what each row represents.
 You can edit these freely
 - Included should be 1 if you want to include this building in your calculations, 0 if not.
 I recommend only having one building for each PM active (so don't include both Logging camp with Steam Donk and Logging camp without Steam Donk at the same time).
 The program will work regardless, but it's up to you to figure out what you're optimizing at that point!
 - TBonus is the throughput bonus affecting a type of building.
 This can be from companies, economies of scale etc. This WILL affect the optimal prizes